Übersetzungstabelle aller englischer Strickbegriffe

 WIP work in progress work in progress

-wyib with yarn in back with the yarn behind the work
+wyib with yarn in back with yarn behind the work

-wyif with yarn in front with the yarn in front of the work
+wyif with yarn in front with yarn in front of the work

 yd(s) yard(s) yard(s) (1 yard = 0.9144 m)

-Does your English knitting pattern seem like a book with seven seals – do the many symbols confuse you?
-Don’t be discouraged: English instructions are often written in text with many abbreviations.
+Does your English knitting pattern seem like a book with seven seals—the many symbols confuse you?
+Don’t let that put you off: English patterns are often written in text and use many abbreviations.
 Once you know the abbreviations, it’s really easy.

-It's best to print out my overview of abbreviations so you can immediately look up anything you don't know.
+It’s best to print out my overview of the abbreviations, so you can look something up immediately whenever you don’t know it.

 Conclusion

-English knitting instructions are simply part of the hobby.
-Dare to try it out, and your project will surely turn out beautifully.
+English knitting patterns are simply part of the hobby.
+Be brave and give it a try—your project is sure to turn out beautifully.

-Print out the PDF to always have your translation table at hand.
+Print out the PDF so you always have your translation table at hand.

-Just start and work your way step by step.
+Just get started and work your way through it step by step.
 Translate the abbreviations and try to memorize them.
-Many abbreviations repeat.
+Many abbreviations are repeated.

-With your dream project, you will surely be happy and can also knit international designs.
+You’re sure to be happy with your dream project, and you can also knit international designs.

 Rabea from gute-garne.de